 - Skin rash or acne

 Alcohol can cause physical dependence, and detoxification is necessary to achieve and maintain sobriety.
 Because withdrawal symptoms can be severe and even life threatening, it is best to go through the detox process while in an alcohol addiction treatment center.
-To find an alcohol rehab facility that fits your needs, call our confidential helpline at 1-888-287-0471 or email us for a referral.
+To find an alcohol rehab facility that fits your needs, call our confidential helpline at 1-888-287-0471 Who Answers? or email us for a referral.
 Alcohol withdrawal symptoms include:

 - Nausea and vomiting